OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 that the participant signed it.
 They do this by decrypting the encrypted signature with the public key.
+The result should be whatever the sender claims it would be to identify themselves.
 At the same time, it is computationally infeasible for anyone without the private key to sign a message and pass it off as signed by the participant.
 Because that public key will just decrypt to gibberish if someone tried.
-This is essential in blockchains to verify who originated a message, such as a financial transaction.
+This is essential in public key identity systems to verify who originated a message, such as a financial transaction.
 Note that what this means is that we can know that the holder of the private key that matches this private key did the encryption of the signature (and so is authorized to do this transaction).
 But that does not mean that we know who this person is, beyond the fact that they hold the private key.
 This is what allows users to be anonymous.
+You know their public persona within that public key ecosystem, but you cannot necessarily relate that back to their "real world" identity.

-Now we are going to demonstrate how RSA encryption is used to do this.
+Now we are going to demonstrate how something called RSA encryption is used to do this.
 To see how this works, you should type some message that you would like to be encrypted and then decrypted.
 We suggest that you type some real phrase rather than just gibberish